uport-project/uport-credentials/docs/guides/tutorial.md

 ## Creator service

 In the file `createcredential.js` we have a simple node `express` server.
 In the setup phase we will use the private key and DID we created above or alternatively there is already an example keypair available.
-We then create a `Credentials` object.
+Now let's create a `Credentials` object.

 ```js
 var credentials = new uport.Credentials({